cseevinck/ArcadeGame/README.md

 ## Game Rules

-The goal of the game is to reach the water while avoiding getting hit by the bugs.
-When the player reaches the water the win count is increased.
-This also increases the level number and also the speed of the bugs.
-When you get to level 2 you will see a barrier that moves accross the screen. this barrier will stop your progress.
-If you get hit by a bug. you loose and the loss count is increased and the level and speed is reset.
-The reset button resets the counts and level.
+1. The goal of the game is to reach the water while avoiding getting hit by the bugs.
+2. When the player reaches the water the win count and the level is increased.
+As levels increase, the speed if the bugs is increased.
+The score is increased by 2.
+3. When you get to level 2 you will see a barrier that moves accross the screen.
+This barrier will stop your progress and should be navigated around.
+4. When you get to level 3 you will see jewels randomly placed on the screen.
+Hitting these jewels will earn 1 point.
+5. If you collide with a bug the lives count is decreased from 5 down and the level is reset to 1.
+6. The reset button resets the counts and level indicator.

 ## Control